 Beginning readers may also be asked to memorize commonly encountered words.
 These words are added to a student’s sight word vocabulary, which does not require them to be sounded out as they are encountered.
 While teaching whole-word memorization may be effective literacy instruction for some students, many others, particularly those with dyslexia or other learning disabilities, may not be able to learn to read this way.

 One of the most important aspects of literacy instruction for students learning to read is giving them plenty of practice time.
 Literacy takes a long time to master.
 Students should be exposed to a variety of texts at various levels, including those that they can read independently, with assistance, and that they can understand when read aloud to them.
 Providing a diverse range of literary experiences allows students to discover topics that they enjoy, increasing the likelihood that they will choose reading as a leisure activity in the future.
-Students are also encouraged to keep improving their reading skills using leveled reading.
+Students are also encouraged to keep improving their reading skills by using leveled reading.

 Literacy instruction focuses more on reading comprehension once students have mastered basic reading skills.
 Although students may still receive assistance when sounding out difficult words, literacy entails more than the ability to read words on a page.
-Students may be given a variety of strategies for decoding a text and drawing conclusions about it their instructors.
+Students may be given a variety of strategies for decoding a text and drawing conclusions about it by their instructors.
 As part of their literacy instruction, instructors can model effective reading strategies, teach students how to understand what they’ve read, and give students plenty of opportunities to practice.